nleiva/aws-testbed/README.md

 export AWS_SECRET_KEY='...'
 ```

-3. Run the [Playbook](create-EC2-testbed.yml) and wait a couple of minutes while the VM is provisioned and the software is installed:
+3. Run the [Playbook](create-EC2-testbed.yml) and wait a couple of minutes while a VM is provisioned and the software is installed:

 ```bash
  ⇨  ansible-playbook create-EC2-testbed.yml -v